BrianInGermany/oldcardgames/content/_posts/2022-12-18-tapp_tarock.markdown

 #### __Pay Outs__
-If the bidwinner wins the game as promised, the other players pay her for the win according to the below table, each paying half the pay out.
-If the bidwinner loses, each opponent gets paid half.
+If the bidwinner wins the game or a bonus as announced, the other players pay her for the win according to the below tables, each paying half the pay out.
+If the announcer loses, they must pay each opponent half the value.

-Bonuses are also paid 50/50 by the other players.

-Tip: Use poker chips!
+>Tip: Use poker chips to make points more tangible!

 | Bid   | Description                                                                   | Pay Out |
 | ----- | ----------------------------------------------------------------------------- | ------ |